-The development of a revised Corporate Plan will assist the Council in its prioritisation in respect of its use of available resources.
+A) Financial sustainability: how the body plans and manages its resources to ensure will assist the Council in its prioritisation in it can continue to deliver its services; respect of its use of available resources.
 This in itself will contribute to financial sustainability.

-The development of a revised Corporate Plan is designed to support good governance/decision making using the themes of the new Corporate Plan to inform that decision making.
+B) Governance: how the body ensures that it makes informed decisions and properly manages its risks, including; and The development of a revised Corporate Plan is designed to support good governance/decision making using the themes of the new Corporate Plan to inform that decision making.
 Article 1 of the Constitution commits the Council to work towards its vision for Tendring as set out in the Council's Corporate Plan.
 Article 4.01 of the Constitution sets out the Policy Framework of the Council and identifies the Council's Corporate Plan as the first of the named statutory policies and plans for which the full Council meeting is the adopting body.
-C) Improving economy, efficiency and effectiveness: how the body uses information about its costs and performance to improve the way it manages and delivers its services. budget management and annual priorities will
+C) Improving economy, efficiency and effectiveness: how the body uses information about its costs and performance to improve the way it manages and delivers its services.
+One of the proposed themes of the Corporate Plan is Financial Sustainability to support sound budget management and annual priorities will themselves identify the resources to deliver them.